What is a peace order?

 What happens after I file my petition?

 If you filed your petition with a commissioner when court is closed, you will have an immediate interim hearing where you will explain the events and behaviors that you believe were abusive.
 If the commissioner finds that your relationship qualifies and the abuse occurred, they will issue an interim protective order which lasts about two days.
 Your papers will include a date and time for a temporary hearing in court.
 At this hearing, you explain what happened to a judge.
 If you filed your petition during court hours with a clerk of the court, this will be your first immediate hearing.
 If a judge determines your relationship qualifies and abuse occurred, they will issue a temporary order which lasts for seven days, unless the court extends it.
+Watch a video about the peace order court process.

 Keep in contact with the court as it schedules your final hearing.
 Both individuals may be at this formal hearing and offer testimony and evidence.